-Outdshoorn, already famous for ostriches and the Cango Caves, has 2 great brandy distilleries nearby.
-Grundheim is renowned for its witblits (a colourless white spirit) and Mons Ruber makes estate brandy in a traditional pot still that dates back to 1936.
+Oudtshoorn, already famous for ostriches and the Cango Caves, has two great brandy distilleries nearby.
+Grundheim is renowned for its witblits (a colourless white spirit) and Mons Ruber makes estate brandy in a traditional pot still.

-The Route 62 Brandy Route is one of 2 dedicated brandy routes in South Africa.
+The Route 62 Brandy Route is one of two dedicated brandy routes in South Africa.
 The other, the Western Cape Brandy Route, follows a path through Wellington, Paarl, Stellenbosch, Franschhoek and Grabouw.